Mentor Protégé Program

 - Assistance/training regarding professional licensing and certifications

-- M/WBE Certification (Completing Paperwork)
+- M/WBE Certification (completing paperwork)

-Potential Subcontracts/Joint Venture (Optional)
+Potential Subcontractor/Joint Venture (Optional)

 Mentor Termination Procedures (Agreement Termination Clause)

-- In the event of termination for cause, written notice shall be provided by the terminating party stating the reason for termination and offering a thirty day period during which the other party may offer reasons why the termination should not occur, including a plan to cure the reasons for the termination.
+In the event of termination for cause, written notice shall be provided by the terminating party stating the reason for termination and offering a thirty day period during which the other party may offer reasons why the termination should not occur, including a plan to cure the reasons for the termination.
 After the M/WBE department reviews the response, the terminating party may elect to continue the program or issue a formal termination.
 In such case a formal termination letter is issued, the M/WBE Department will require the Mentor to establish another Mentor Protégé agreement.
 In no event is the termination subject to appeal of the M/WBE Department, other executives, or board of trustees.